Brian-M-code/pizza-hub/README.md

 markdown - Extensively create a detailed readme Javascript and jQuery - Largely used for the interaction of the page with the user.
 ## Support and contact details
-incase you are not able to view certain applications or parts of the website feel free to submit an email to kaiserjohn52@gmail.com
+incase you are not able to view certain applications or parts of the website feel free to submit an email to mutuma.brian@yahoo.com

 ### License
 MIT
-Copyright (c)2019 **John Karanja N.**
+Copyright (c)2019 **Brian-M-Code.**